 The Stock Market Crash of October 29, 1929 began an economic slide from which the country would not recover for over a decade.
 The affect of the crash on the automotive industry was significant - many companies shut their doors, including Pierce-Arrow and Franklin.
 One was established in the late-Thirties by Powell Crosley, Jr., the innovator behind an affordable radio, as well as a series of appliances designed to improve the comfort of the home as well.
-The Crosley Corporation made small, light, and comparatively practical cars that proved ideal for people on a tight budget (and few people during the 1930's were not on a tight budget).
-Crosley automobiles sold well after their introduction in 1939, and continued to do so during the war years when the rationing of gasoline for civilian use proved a severe limitation on what people could drive.
+The Crosley Corporation made small, light, and practical cars that proved ideal for people on a tight budget (and few people during the 1930's were not on a tight budget).
+Crosley automobiles sold well after their initial introduction in 1939 and continued to do so during early years of the war, when the rationing of gasoline for civilian use proved a severe limitation on what people could drive.
 After the war, however, as the economy improved and production increased for most automobile manufacturers, Crosley --- but then, we're getting ahead of ourselves now, aren't we.

 1934 Buick Sedan

 - The Great Depression proved disastrous for the automobile industry, and Buick sales were dramatically down by 1933.
-The company president at the time was 39 year-old Harlow Curtice, who introduced the Model 40 and 50 Sedans, promising “more speed for less money.”
-People loved them, and Buick sales improved.
-The company was saved.
+The company president at the time was 39 year-old Harlow Curtice, who introduced the Model 40 and 50 Sedans, with the promise of “more speed for less money.”
+People loved the cars, Buick sales improved and the future of the company was secured.